 Any profit made by the group is saved as capital for investing in new enterprises.
-The horticulture profits were reinvested in equipment and stock for a small poultry unit.
-This season, after the generous offer of some further land from a relative of one of the members, the group sowed climate-smart push-pull with maize on their first plot.
+The original horticulture profits were reinvested in equipment and stock for a small poultry unit.
+After the generous offer of some further land from a relative of one of the members, the group sowed climate-smart push-pull with maize.
 They worked hard together to provide the intensive labour demanded to establish the plot.